aws-samples/sample-ollama-server/README.md

 ## Ollama-Server

-[Ollama](https://ollama.com/) allows users to easily run open-source [Large Language Models (LLMs)](https://aws.amazon.com/what-is/large-language-model/), offering a streamlined command line experience for interacting with and experimenting with these models.
-[Open WebUI](https://openwebui.com/), formerly known as Ollama WebUI, is an extensible, feature-rich, and user-friendly web interface to Ollama.
+[Ollama](https://ollama.com/) allows users to run open-source [large language models (LLMs)](https://aws.amazon.com/what-is/large-language-model/), offering a streamlined command line experience for interacting with and experimenting with these models.
+[Open WebUI](https://openwebui.com/) is an extensible, feature-rich, and user-friendly web interface to Ollama.
 For best performance, a [GPU](https://github.com/ollama/ollama/blob/main/docs/gpu.md) is required.

-This repo provides a [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to provision [NVIDIA GPU EC2 instance](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing) with [Ollama](https://ollama.com/) and [Open WebUI](https://openwebui.com/), and include access to [Amazon Bedrock](https://aws.amazon.com/bedrock/) foundation models.
-The EC2 instance can be used as GenAI chat interface, or for application development.
+This repo provides a [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to provision [NVIDIA GPU EC2 instance](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing) with Ollama and Open WebUI), and include access to [Amazon Bedrock](https://aws.amazon.com/bedrock/) foundation models (FMs).
+Solution can be deployed as a website for LLM interaction (through Open WebUI) or for application development.

 ## Architecture Diagram